Javarome/testscript-js/README.md

 # testscript-js

+*Since the advent of [NodeJS test API](https://nodejs.org/api/test.html), I recommend using it instead of this package.*

+---

 Fed up of the difficulty to run tests in this messy world of Node + common JS + ESM + Babel + Jest + JavaScript (or [TypeScript](https://www.npmjs.com/package/@javarome/testscript))?
 You just want to run your tests of your code, period?
 The alternative here is as follows: